| Type: | Package |

 Details

-For each choice of the comparison factor target
+For each choice of the comparison factor target from the RHS, all

 non-empty combinations of the remaining factors are treated as conditioning

-.
-For each pair (target, BY)
+sets BY.
+For each pair (target, BY) the function calls

-with compare = target
+srh.simple.posthoc with compare = target and the chosen

-Labels use ASCII: "COMPARE(A) | BY(B x C)"
+Labels use ASCII: "COMPARE(A) | BY(B x C)".

 Value

-s.
+A named list of data.frames.
 Each element contains the

-columns produced by srh.simple.posthoc
+columns produced by srh.simple.posthoc (e.g., Comparison,

-and (optionally) "skipped"
+Attributes: "call" and (optionally) "skipped" with messages.

 Examples